k2view-academy/K2View-Academy/articles/04_fabric_studio/04_user_preferences.md

 ### How Do I Configure GIT Preferences?

 GIT preferences can be used to enable the following:
-* Creating new Projects in GIT.
+* Creating new projects in GIT.
-* Checking Projects out of GIT:
+* Checking projects out of GIT:
   * **Auto Update Gif Status**, automatically refreshes the Git’s status in the Project Tree, for example, to show if a file is modified.
 By default, this option is checked.
 If this is not checked, the Project Tree will not fetch the status of each file.
-  * **Auto Add Files to Git**, when checked adds the Project’s new files to Git which can then be committed.
+  * **Auto Add Files to Git**, when checked adds the project’s new files to Git which can then be committed.
 If this is not checked, you can add the files manually using the Git **add** command and then commit them.
 By default, this option is not set.

 Note that TortoiseGit enables adding un-versioned files when performing the Commit process.
 These files do not need to be added beforehand.